 The Bottom Line

 Basketball foot and ankle injuries respond best to sport-specific treatment that understands the unique demands of the game.
-Whether you’re dealing with recurring ankle sprains, chronic heel pain, or an Achilles problem affecting your vertical, expert evaluation and targeted treatment get you back on the court safely.
+If you’re dealing with recurring ankle sprains, chronic heel pain, or an Achilles problem affecting your vertical, expert evaluation and targeted treatment get you back on the court safely.

 Sources